swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 > _Predictable and consistent performance that is on-par with C-based languages_

-Now, this is primarily focused on the _CPU_ performance metric - but the CPU is only one of several resources which are constrained, there are many more;
+Now, this is primarily focused on the _CPU_ performance metric, but the CPU is only one of several resources which are constrained — there are many more:

 * CPU
 * Memory allocator (number of allocations/frees, amount of memory allocated)